Best Hotels in Berlin

 Berlin Hotels Tariff

 The Berlin hotel prize landscape is a moving target.
 Weekday business rates hover between €110–€160 for 4-star properties, while weekends dip to around €90–€120.
-Hostels go as low as €40, though the cheapest hotel in Berlin rarely includes breakfast.
+Hostels go as low as €40, though the best budget hotel in Berlin usually sells out early.
+Expect hotel rooms in Berlin prices to rise sharply during festivals.

 Expect luxury hotels in Berlin like the Adlon or Ritz-Carlton to start from €350–€450 per night.
 Meanwhile, cheap hotels in Berlin categories at akbartravels.com sometimes show flash prices under €60, ideal for solo explorers.